bioinfoUQAM/Caribou/README.md

 sh Caribou/data/build_data_scripts/fasta2class_host.sh -d [directory] -i [inputFile] -o [outputDirectory]
 ```

+## Pretrained models
+Pretrained models are available in the folder

+The pretrained models available were trained using the GTDB taxonomy representatives version 202 and can be used directly for both extraction of bacteria with (squash sequences) and without host as well as for bacteria classification of the associated taxonomic levels.
+Should the user want to use another database or version of the GTDB taxonomy, there will be a training step which can vary in time and computing ressources needed according to its size and the length of the k-mers used.
+Moreover, the accuracy of the classification depends greatly on the database used and it is recommended to use the GTDB representatives in the latest release available [here](https://data.gtdb.ecogenomic.org/releases/).

 ## Usage
 The package can be easily installed through pip.
 The git must be cloned first and then the package can be installed using the following commands lines in the desired folder :
 ```